Have you ever wondered?

 If an umbilical hernia is noted, the advice would be to see your vet so that any potential complications associated with the hernia, can be promptly addressed.

-And what causes an umbilical hernia?
+And what causes a umbilical hernia in dogs?

 Both the exact incidence and the cause of umbilical hernias remains unclear.